home-assistant/home-assistant.io/source/_components/media_player.bluesound.markdown

 ### {% linkable_title Service `bluesound_set_sleep_timer` %}

 Sets a timer that will turn off the speaker.
-For each time you call this it will increase the time by on step.
+For each time you call this it will increase the time by one step.
 The steps are (in minutes): 15, 30, 45, 60, 90, 0.
-If you increse an ongoing timer of for example 13 minutes, it will increase it to 15.
-If the timer is set to 90 it will remove the time (hence the 0).
+If you increase an ongoing timer of for example 13 minutes, it will increase it to 15.
+If the timer is set to 90, it will remove the time (hence the 0).

 | Service data attribute | Optional | Description |
 | ---------------------- | -------- | ----------- |